cshaver/pretty-delaunay/README.md

     // randomly choose from color palette on randomize if not supplied colors
     colorPalette: false,

+    // use image as background instead of gradient
+    imageAsBackground: false,

+    // image to use as background
+    imageURL: '',

     // how to resize the points
     resizeMode: 'scalePoints',
     // 'newPoints' - generates a new set of points for the new size